Brief Builder: From Blank Page to Growth Engine.

 Impact

-Validated foundation for Deal Closing Management - next product phase.
+Created foundation for Deal Closing Management product

 06